 Let’s take a second to admire your body… You eat, breathe, and think without even having to think about it!
 How about the amazing trick where our brain remembers every word from a song of our childhood?
 These types of innate learning happen so frequently.
 Our brain has an enormous capacity to perform these automatic functions for us.
+Our bodies have a natural hormone balance at which we best perform.

 In one sense, our bodies are repetitive learning feedback machines (think muscle memory and daily habits).
 In another sense, the body is an adaptive being that adjusts internally from outside stimulus unconsciously (think fight or flight response and adaption to stress).
 A human’s reproductive system is a magnificent combination including both types of feedback!